-The base specs of 256GB storage and 8GB of RAM may also be too little for some people, but you can upgrade and customise when you buy – though you can't add more after purchase, we should note.
-If you really need more power, you might be better with a Macbook Pro (#4 in our list) – head to our Macbook Air M1 vs Macbook Pro M1 comparison to help you decide.
-As long as you can live without Windows, the MacBook Air is a laptop that balances portability and power with hardly any compromises.
+The base specs of 256GB storage and 8GB of RAM may also be too little for some people, but you can upgrade and customize when you buy (though you can't add more after purchase, we should note).

 Wedded to Windows?
 The best mid-range Windows 10 laptop you can buy now is the Asus VivoBook S15.
 It's lightweight despite the 15.6-inch screen, it's stylish, and it wraps just about everything you could want in a laptop in one appealing package.
 The price is a little on the high side, but you do get a lot back for your money, including the latest 11th-gen Intel CPUs – i5 or i7 is the choice.
 Those chips will guarantee excellent performance without sucking up too much battery life, and unless you're wanting to play top-tier games or do some 4K video editing, this portable computer will cope with everything you've got to throw at it.